arewm/TOP-python/submission/README.txt

 #########

-Execution of the compiler can be accomplished with the following command:
+Execution of the compiler can be accomplished with the following command (from the current directory):
     python compile_top.py <source_file.py> [--library <api_file.py>]

 If you do not provide a library, the default API will be used.